MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 - The relevant apps should be [deployed with proxy](proxy-deployment-aad.md)
 - An [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) should be in place that redirects users to the Cloud App Security proxy, as described below.

+> [!NOTE]
+> - Session policies also support apps that are configured with identity providers other than Azure AD in Private Preview.
+For more information about the Private Preview, send an email to mcaspreview@microsoft.com.

 ## Create an Azure AD conditional access policy